OBinho/WebDev-Studies/readme.md

 Welcome :)

-This is my javascript studies repository.
+This is my WebDev studies repository.

-I actually uploaded this to get familiarized with github commands and visual studio code integration...

-You should probably look into my other projects =)
+Feel free to point things or give any tips about my codes ♥